2. AVOIDANCE OF CONFLICTS OF INTEREST

 3. PROTECTION OF CONFIDENTIAL INFORMATION

 3.1.
 The Company expects every employee to treat as confidential all information about the Company and its business and financial affairs which is proprietary or otherwise not generally revealed to third parties.
-An employee must not disclose or use such information other than to perform his or her responsibilities as an employee.
+An employee must not disclose, access or use such information other than to perform his or her responsibilities as an employee.
 Any disclosure of such information should be limited to authorized Company personnel or agents or persons with whom the Company is conducting business who need to know it.
 These obligations also apply to information received in confidence by the Company from suppliers, customers, and other third parties doing business or otherwise interacting with the Company.

 3.3.
 No employee shall, either directly or indirectly through family members or third parties, purchase or sell stock of publicly-traded companies on the basis of material, non-public information received or learned while acting as an employee or share such information with any person to use in connection with their purchase or sale of any publicly-traded security.
 Material information is any information which could reasonably be expected to either affect the price of, or the decision to buy or sell, the stock of any company.
 Non-public information is any information not available to the public generally and, although it clearly includes all confidential information, it may have broader application.
-This prohibition applies to any non-public information of suppliers, customers, other third parties doing business with or otherwise interacting with the Company, or competitors of the Company.
+This prohibition applies to any non-public information of suppliers, customers, other third parties doing business with or otherwise interacting with the Company, potential acquisition targets or competitors of the Company.

 3.4.
 The obligations not to disclose or improperly use any information regarded as confidential by the Company (or by its suppliers, customers, or other third parties covered by this policy) continue even after the employee is no longer employed by the Company.